friendlyfiregame/friendlyfiregame/assets/dialog/README.md

         "►Whoa!
 A talking stone!",
         "►You rock!",
         "►What do you want from me? @want",
         "Well yes, thank you!
-And you are?",
+And you are?"
-        …
     ]
     …
 ```